 HOUSEHOLD COMMUNICATION AS AN EVERYDAY EVENT

 The Ministry of Gender sent representatives to speak about communication skills in the home.
-Local married people show a tendency to keep quiet and suffer in silence, while the other gets away with whatever bad behaviour they wish.
+Local married people show a tendency to keep quiet and suffer in silence, while their partner gets away with whatever bad behaviour they wish.
 Another common pattern is for partners to fight madly and leave when they can’t win, which leads to family abandonment.

-We’ve got just three more family meetings left in our program.
-However, our monitoring team will continue to survey the local community over the next 18 months.
+Our monitoring team will continue to survey the local community over the coming 18 months.
 So far, we’ve learned that home violence has reduced and kids are sharing more of what they learn from school, at home.
 These were two of our main objectives.
 Men and women admit they are communicating better, and even see a change of attitude in their partner.
-Empathy is developing.